PrishaTHE-PRO/PrishaTHE-PRO/README.md

 ### Hi, I'm Prisha
 I'm a CS student who loves to code!

-I work mostly in Python but I'm well-versed in Go, Java, and Swift too.
+I work mostly in Python.
 Always looking for the next interesting tool or framework to mess around with.
-Hit me up if you want to collab.
+Hit me up if you want to collab!

-Currently working on: BluPrint
+Currently working as the Co-Founder of BluPrint, an AI interior designer (Raising funds)

 I'm pretty active on GitHub, so reach out if you want to collab or just talk tech!